edfallin/anelto-tech-test/WRITEYOU.md

 This project is a primitive and incomplete implementation of a patient health-data monitoring and storing system.&nbsp;  This system is meant to emulate a cloud environment, meaning that it is broken up into microservices.&nbsp;  These communicate mostly with a separate data store, and to a small degree with each other via a (provided) pub-sub emulation.

-There is no authentication / authorization (AKA "authentorization") in this system.&nbsp;  Adding it might have effects on the design / structure, although not with absolute necessity.&nbsp;  My meaning is detailed later on here.
+There is no authentication / authorization (or "authentorization") in this system.&nbsp;  Adding it might have effects on the design / structure, although not with absolute necessity.&nbsp;  I explain what I mean later on.

+Testing and trying things out are described [here](#so-you-want-to-run-the-project).

-The known problems with this code are laid out at the end.
+The known problems with the code are laid out at the end.

 ## Design